 Twenty-seven other Bucknell students also were awarded 2009 summer stipends through the BPIP Internship Fund.
 Other current host organizations include the Starlight Child Foundation, the Red Cross of Macedonia, the Philadelphia Zoo, Shakespeare Theatre of New Jersey, Medical Teams International, the Environmental Defense Fund, Make a Wish Foundation and Unite for Sight.

-The BPIP Internship Fund has grown steadily, according to Pamela Keiser, director of the Career Development Center.
+'Reality testing' The BPIP Internship Fund has grown steadily, according to Pamela Keiser, director of the Career Development Center.
 "A significant percentage of Bucknell students are interested in gaining experience and doing some ‘reality testing' of what the nonprofit sector offers, both government and non-government, and how that might fit with their career aspirations," she says.
 "There is an application process, and the program has become quite competitive."

 The goals of BPIP are twofold: to help selected students pay for costs related to secured unpaid internships, and to educate students and alumni about career opportunities within the nonprofit and government sectors-areas that many times cannot match the on-campus recruitment presence of large-scale business and engineering firms.